xinaesthete/suda-gatsby-netlify/src/pages/index.md

 templateKey: index-page
 title: SUDA
 image: /img/000008171136.jpg
-heading: Empowering communities to be self-reliant in a sustainable environment
+heading: Self reliant community, sustainable environment.
 subheading: Sumbawanga Development Action
 mainpitch:
   title: Who are we?
   description: >
     A small charity, based in Winchester, UK.

     Sumbawanga Development Action (SUDA) is UK registered charity #1111900 – since 2005.
 description: The idea came well before the formal establishment of the organisation.
 After visiting the villagers in Kalalasi we discovered that